 There is power in numbers.
 Starting in 2006, a consortium of 39 universities came together to create the Cooperative Congressional Election Study, the first truly large-scale academic survey project aimed at studying the midterm Congressional elections.
-The study has continued every year since.
-Our joint efforts have produced national sample surveys in excess of 50,000 respondents in every federal election since.
-Professors Stephen Ansolabehere of Harvard University and Brian Schaffner of the University of Massachusetts coordinate the CCES and YouGov in Palo Alto, CA, conducts and distributes the surveys.
+The study has continued every year thereafter, and continues to involve teams of researchers from across the country.
+Our joint efforts have produced national sample surveys in every federal election since, including 55,000 person samples in 2010 and 2012.
+Professor Stephen Ansolabehere of Harvard University coordinates the CCES and the YouGov branch in Palo Alto, CA, conducts and distributes the surveys.

-We plan a national sample stratified by state and type of district, which permits the optimal study of congressional and state races and state politics, as well as the Presidential election.
-The 2016 survey will be conducted on the Internet and consist of a 20-minute pre-election wave and a 10-minute post-election wave.
+We plan a national sample stratified by state and type of district, which permits the optimal study of congressional and state races and state politics.
+The sample design also an ideal setting for understanding the relationship between the congressional and Presidential elections.
+For 2017, the survey will consist of a single 20-minute survey (10 minutes of Common Content, 10 minutes of team content).

 Half of the survey content will be Common Content, administered to all survey respondents, and half of the content will be team content, administered to 1,000 respondents for each team.
 The CCES Planning Group will design the Common Content.
 Common Content consists of a battery of questions asked of all respondents to capture commonly asked questions, such as vote choice, as well as a handful of items for which it is uniquely advantageous to have a very large sample.
 Each team will design its own team content.

 The project will deliver a 1,000-person survey covering your team’s content; a Common Content survey that consists of a subset of questions asked of all subjects; and the validated vote for most subjects in the sample, where available.
 Data will be embargoed for the private use of those participating teams for a term of one year after the delivery of the survey.